 One of the most perennial topics in all of prepperdom: how much ammo is enough?
 And enough for what?!
 A regional disaster, a short duration outbreak of societal unrest, the end of the U.S. or Armageddon?

 There is no one-size fits all answer that encompasses all of the above except “more” and you come here for actionable info, not glib self-aware snarking so that is no answer at all.

 Still, it is not the easiest question to answer as the variables are many, and my answer may not assuage the emotional needs or anticipated threats someone else is facing.

-Nonetheless, there is an awful lot of biased, knee-jerk responses to this simple but bedeviling question and in this article I will do my very best to answer it in way that can serve as a baseline for your own planning by discussing the various factors that will affect your analysis.
+Nonetheless, there is an awful lot of biased, involuntary responses to this simple but bedeviling question and in this article I will do my very best to answer it in way that can serve as a baseline for your own planning by discussing the various factors that will affect your analysis.

 So How Much Ammo is Enough?

 Using my own preps as a baseline, your average solo prepper should have around 3,000 rounds for his rifle on hand in reserve at any time.
 For your handgun (secondary weapon) another 2,000-3,000 rounds will be adequate.

 If you adhere to the Gospel of the Gauge, for a shotgun 250 to 500 rounds of your primary load, slug or buck, should be on hand and another 250 rounds of your secondary load which is the opposite.

 These are hard reserves: you don’t dip into it for range time or training.
 Note that 3,000 rounds is only about three cases, depending on your caliber of choice.

 I hear you out there.
 The person for whom the amount of ammo you need is always 1>n.